sbi-rviot/ph_table/README.md

 * `font_size` - accepts absolute keywords (`medium`) and pixel values (`20px`)
 * `font_family` - best practice is to include a generic font family in case a recipient's client cannot render the chosen font.
 The example below designates `Open Sans` as a font, but designates the generic `sans-serif` family as a fallback.
 It's possible that the fallback font may be utilized in case a recipient has web fonts blocked for security reasons, or if they are viewing the email on a client that does not have acces to Google Fonts.
 * `text_align` - accepts standard html property values such as `left`, `right`, `center`, `justify`.
+* `width` - accepts string representation of pixels.
+For instance, for the columns to have a width of 100px, you would write: width="100px".
+* `index` - bolean.
+False by default - If you write index=True, index of the dataframe will then be visible in your table.

 ```
 html_table = build_table(df